 SCA scanners may not identify every single third party component in your product.
 They may fail to recognize specialized libraries purchased from smaller vendors or open source files that are not widely adopted.
 Some amount of manual tracking may still be necessary.

 Many companies produce Software Composition Analysis scanners.
 Here are some of the larger or more prominent contenders, along with a word or two about each to suggest how they differ.

 Black Duck (by Synopsis) boasts a knowledge base of over 4 million software components.

 GitHub’s dependency review feature and GitLab’s “Dependency Scanning” both generate alerts for out-of-date dependencies in public repositories and create pull requests to update your code.
-GitHub’s dependency review is in beta as of this writing (4/27/21) GitHub provides a feature comparison here.
+GitHub’s dependency review is in beta as of this writing (4/27/21).

 JFrog’s Xray is available in cloud or self-hosted versions and integrates particularly well with JFrog’s Artifactory product.

 Snyk Open Source scans Docker images as well as other build artifacts.
 It also benefits from a proprietary database of software vulnerabilities maintained by Snyk research teams.